 There are two more things that you can do, the first is to deny the hacker any benefit from their attack by making any information they get from you unusable, and thus of no value to them.
 That is achieved by encrypting your data.

 The second is to deploy the traditional intelligence led defence by “knowing your enemy”, that is who they are, where they are, and what they are doing.
-This is called Threat Intelligence, and denies access before it even gets onto your network from known criminal sources.
-(Of course they react by constantly disguising themselves, but they have to operate from somewhere and the defence community normally catches up with them within twenty minutes and updates the detection).
+This is called Information which can be used to help understand the threats that can target an organisation and allow them to prepare against such threats...., and denies access before it even gets onto your network from known criminal sources.
+(Of course, they react by constantly disguising themselves, but they have to operate from somewhere and the defence community normally catches up with them within twenty minutes and updates the detection).

 The final trick is to stop the infected computer from “calling home”.
 If it cannot do that, then it cannot get instructions, and also has no channel to exfiltrate data.
 That is easier for specialist threat intelligence operators, because the IP address has to be coded into the penetration software, so there is a very good chance of picking up where they would try to get to, and stop the connection.